 A key driver of this change is Malaysia’s focus on becoming a more knowledge-based economy.
 In addition, the Malaysian government has taken strides to promote innovation and entrepreneurship, which includes tax incentives for startups and R&D grants for businesses.
 This has created a thriving ecosystem of companies looking to start something new in Malaysia.

 The business culture is also becoming increasingly digital.
-Between the COVID-19 pandemic and a growing online presence, businesses have started using digital tools and platforms, such as cloud-based software, project management tools, and virtual collaboration platforms, to complement their efficiency and productivity.
+Between the COVID-19 pandemic and a growing online presence, businesses have started using digital tools and platforms, such as cloud-based software, project management tools like Big time Software, and virtual collaboration platforms, to complement their efficiency and productivity.

 As it stands, Malaysia is currently undergoing a period of significant economic change.
 As a result, from the clients to the home office, Malaysians are now moving forward with a renewed sense of innovation and collaboration while maintaining a work culture that’s truly Malaysian.